mdrakibulislam-zero/WebBasicCalculator/README.md

 ## What Have I Done:
 I've made this basic calculator using HTML, CSS and JavaScript.
-It's a web based basic calculator with attractive design.
-It's able to do the basic mathematical calculations.

 ## Required Skills: